informalsystems/atomkraft/README.md

 ### Local testnets

 With Atomkraft project created, you should be ready to go.
 By default, we configure local testnets to use the `gaiad` (Cosmos Hub) binary.
-If it is available via your `PATH`, executing `atomkraft chain testnet` should bring up a local testnet with 2 node and 3 validators.
+If it is available via your `PATH`, executing `atomkraft chain testnet` should bring up a local testnet with 2 nodes and 3 validators.
 If you would like to configure any parameters differently (e.g. to run your custom blockchain binary), you can do it either via `atomkraft chain config` command, or by directly editing `chain.toml` config file.
 Please make sure your changes are valid by executing `atomkraft chain testnet`; we use the local testnet to run the tests.

 ### Traces and reactors